V-twin engine: V angle

-Vehicles which use engines with V angles of greater than 90 degrees include the 1934 Moto Guzzi 500cc (120 degrees) and the 1940-1948 Zündapp KS 750 (170 degrees).
+Vehicles which use engines with V angles of greater than 90 degrees include the 1934 Moto Guzzi 500cc (120 degrees) and the 1940–1948 Zündapp KS 750 (170 degrees).

 Motorcycles

 As per other motor vehicles, the terms longitudinal engine and transverse engine are most often used to refer to the crankshaft orientation relative to the frame.
 However, some companies use the opposite terminology, stating that a "transverse" V-twin engine has the cylinders mounted on each side of the motorcycle (therefore with the crankshaft running in line with the frame) and that a "longitudinal" V-twin engine has the cylinders at the front and rear.
 The latter terminology is used by the Italian manufacturer Moto Guzzi.

 To avoid such ambiguity, some people use descriptions of "transverse crankshaft engine", "longitudinal crankshaft engine", or "transversely mounted cylinders".

 Transverse engine

 The most common arrangement is to mount the engine with the crankshaft oriented transversely to the frame.
 The advantage of this mounting is that the width of the motorcycle can be smaller than a longitudinally-mounted V-twin.
 A disadvantage of this configuration for air-cooled engines is that the two cylinders receive different air-flows and cooling of the rear cylinder tends to be restricted (although the uneven cooling isn't as pronounced as a parallel-twin engine, where the inner faces of the cylinders are not exposed to any airflow).
 Some transverse V-twins use a single carburettor in the middle of the V-angle to feed both cylinders.
 While this avoids the need for two carburettors, it creates further cooling problems for the rear cylinder by placing its hot exhaust port and pipe at the back of the cylinder, where it may be exposed to less cooling airflow.

 Transverse V-twin engines have been used by Harley-Davidson, Ducati and many recent Japanese motorcycles, such as the Suzuki SV650.
-Some Ducati V-twin engines have been marketed as "L-twin" engines, due to the front cylinder being vertical and the rear cylinder being horizontal, thus forming an "L" shape.
+Some Ducati V-twin engines have been marketed as "L-twin" engines, due to the front cylinder being horizontal and the rear cylinder being vertical, thus forming an "L" shape.